Let’s Geek Out on the shoulder!

 Your shoulders do a lot more than you think.

 In this workshop, we’ll break down the structure and function of the shoulder and translate it into practical, usable strategies you can apply immediately.
-Even though the shoulder is complex, you’ll walk away from this workshop with a solid understanding of this dynamic area so you can help your clients (and yourself) move with more strength, confidence, and finally, pain-free.
+Even though the shoulder is complex, you’ll walk away from this workshop with a clear understanding of this dynamic area so you can help your clients (and yourself!) move with more strength, confidence, and finally, pain-free.

 Taught by Bre Dumke Helfrich, MSc, PhD, Certified GYROTONIC EXPANSION SYSTEM® Trainer, Certified GYROKINESIS® Trainer, & Certified Comprehensive Pilates Teacher